Frequently Asked Questions

 Payment is made at the completion of a Phase, not at the completion of a course/training.

 eLearning will submit payment requests at the end of each month.
-Expect to see the stipend in your check in 2-4 weeks after that.
+Expect to see the stipend in your check within 2-4 weeks after that.

-Stipend amount information was provided by Rob Viens in his email to the College on August 8, 2022.
+The stipend amount information was provided by Rob Viens in his email to the College on Aug.
+8, 2022.
 If you did not receive this email or have any questions then please contact the OETA by email: oeta@bellevuecollege.edu (link to LOA)

 That’s great if you already completed some of the requirements.
 Previously completed requirements should be registered via a badge in the OETA pathway.